CarolineCollins/Assignment-1-MSB1015/README.md

 # Assignment-1-MSB1015
-Welcome to the repository for Assignment 1.
-Newly acquired programming skills will be used to answer the question "What are the 10 E.coli genes encoding for the most proteins?".
+Welcome to the repository for Assignment 1, where newly acquired programming skills will be used to answer the question "What are the 14 mouse genes encoding for the most proteins?".

 The Assignment is part of the course
 Scientific Programming (codename MSB1015) on